Professor Lee Brown

 Profile

 Feel free to contact me for reprints of papers, or if you are interested in studying/working in our research group.
-I am interested in supervising PhDs on topics such as aquatic ecology (biodiversity, food webs), multi-functioning in aquatic ecosystems (metabolism, decomposition, production, biomass production), traits, functional diversity and community assembly.
+I am interested in supervising PhDs on topics such as aquatic ecology (biodiversity, food webs), functional processes in aquatic ecosystems (metabolism, decomposition, production, biomass production), traits, functional diversity and community assembly.

 Responsibilities

-• REF2021 lead
+• REF2029 lead

 Research interests